 Emergency contraception is used after an act of unprotected sexual intercourse or after an occasion when a contraceptive method fails (for example, when a condom breaks).

 Emergency contraception decreases the chance of pregnancy after one act of unprotected intercourse, including when the act occurs near the time the egg is released (ovulation)—when conception is most likely.
-Overall, the chance of pregnancy is about 5% after one act of unprotected sex, but closer to ovulation, it is about 20%.
+Overall, the chance of pregnancy is about 5% after one act of unprotected sex, but closer to ovulation, it is about 20 to 30%.
 The sooner emergency contraception is used, the more likely it is to be effective.

 Available options for emergency contraception include drugs taken by mouth and a copper intrauterine device (IUD).
 These drugs (the so-called morning-after pills) include levonorgestrel, ulipristal acetate, and combination oral contraceptions (estrogen plus levonorgestrel).
 They inhibit or delay ovulation.
 They are more commonly used as emergency contraception than are IUDs, even though a copper intrauterine device Intrauterine Devices (IUDs) Intrauterine devices (IUDs) are small, flexible, T-shaped plastic devices that are inserted into the uterus.
 An IUD is left in place for 3, 5, 7, or 10 years, depending on the type, or until... read more (IUD) is the most effective form of emergency contraception.
 The copper IUD prevents the fertilized egg from implanting in the uterus.